stefanoborini/book-the-software-company/00-introduction.md

 **Software company**: a company or institution developing software, regardless if software is their end product or not.

-Under this definition, the following are software companies:
+Under this definition, the following are very likely to be software companies, even if some do not appear to be at first glance:

 - A company making an instant messenger application
 - A consultant group for statistical analysis and data mining
 - A manufacturing company producing chemicals
-- A manufacturing company producing mechanical assemblies
+- A manufacturing company producing mechaelectronic assemblies
-- A research center in high energy physics
+- A research center in high energy physics.

 As you can see, while the first one naturally matches the traditional definition of a software company, the others generally are not considered as such.
 This is